levelupcc/level-up/_pages/you-the-trainer/roles-and-responsibilities-of-a-digital-security-trainer/roles-and-responsibilities-of-a-digital-security-trainer.md

 ---
 # Roles and Responsibilities of a Digital Security Trainer #

-As digital security trainers, we are looked upon to provide solutions and strategies for our participantsâ€™ digital safety concerns, and to furthermore consider the impact that both these concerns **and** their solutions might have on participants' physical security.
+As digital security trainers, we are looked upon to provide solutions and strategies for our participants’ digital safety concerns, and to furthermore consider the impact that both these concerns **and** their solutions might have on participants' physical security.

-These are real challenges and issues - whatever solutions and strategies we â€˜prescribeâ€™ or 'recommend' can either place them at further risk or save them from it.
+These are real challenges and issues - whatever solutions and strategies we ‘prescribe’ or 'recommend' can either place them at further risk or save them from it.

 **Therefore, it is our responsibility as digital security trainers to:**